 Locomotive Testing Station opened at Rugby by British Railways.

-1949 Rugby Theatre opens in the former Scala cinema in Henry Street.
+1949 Rugby Theatre opened in the former Scala cinema in Henry Street.
 First production was on 5 December.

 The West Midlands Gas Board took over responsibility for supplying gas in Rugby from the Rugby Gas Company.

-1951 Symington’s corset factory switched their manufacturing to modern underclothes.
+1951 Symington’s corset factory in Spring Street switched its manufacturing to modern underclothes.

 The RBC purchased the old St Andrew’s parish rectory in Little Church Street (built early 19th century).
 The house at 79 Clifton Road on the western corner of Grosvenor Road became the ‘new’ rectory.

 1952 Johnny Williams (1926 – 2007) wins British and Empire Heavyweight boxing title.

 1953 General Market moved from Market Place to Church Street.

 The Rugby Provident Permanent Benefit Building Society becomes known as the Rugby Provident Building Society.